eirini-zormpa/2023-ResearchSoftwareCamp/README.md

 # About
-This repository contains the slides for the *How to publish FAIR research outputs* session of the 2023 [AIM RSF Conference](https://uobevents.eventsair.com/alan-turing/), which was organised by the AI for Multiple Long-term Conditions Research Support Facility (AIM RSF) on 26 and 27 April 2023 in Birmingham, UK.
+This repository contains the slides for the *How to publish FAIR research outputs* session on 19 June 2023, part of the 2023 [Research Software Camp: FAIR software](https://software.ac.uk/RSC-fair-software) otganised by the [Software Sustainability Institute](https://software.ac.uk/).
-The session tool place on 27 April at 14:30 BST.

 ## Learning objectives
 - ✅ To expand the definition of “research outputs”